popecruzdt/dt-opentelemetry-aws-ecs/README.md

 Choose type `String`.
 Optionally you can use type `SecureString` if you have AWS KMS set up.

-In the `Value` field, provide the Dynatrace API Access Token value with `openTelemetryTrace.ingest`, `metrics.ingest`, and `logs.ingest` token scopes.
+In the `Value` field, provide the Dynatrace API Access Token value with `openTelemetryTrace.ingest`, `metrics.ingest` token scopes.

 ```text
 dt0c01.*